 Graduate students may repeat a course in which a grade of C- or below was received, but both grades will be calculated in the grade point average.
 Graduate students who want to repeat a course in which a grade of C+ or C was received and have the subsequent grade calculated in the grade point average must petition the Committee on Academic Policies and Procedures (CAPP) for permission to do so prior to re-registering in the course.
 Post hoc approval will not be granted.

 A special provision governs the repeat of courses by students who enter USC as first-time freshmen.
 These students may repeat a maximum of three courses taken during the first two semesters at USC in which grades of D+ or below (including UW and IX) were received, and only the subsequent letter grade, even if lower, will be calculated in the grade point average.
 The courses must be repeated at USC for a letter grade, and both courses with the grades received will appear on the transcript.
 The same course may be repeated no more than once for the benefit of substitution of grade.
-Students must notify the Degree Progress Department if they wish to utilize this provision.
 Students who have been assigned a grade as a result of a Student Conduct sanction may not repeat the course under this provision.
 Students who were admitted for spring and were first-time freshmen elsewhere in the previous fall may repeat a maximum of two courses taken during the first semester at USC in which grades of D+ or below were received with the same set of provisions stated above.
 An exception is the case in which a student earns a grade of C- in a course for which a grade of C or higher is required for application to major or minor requirements.
 In this case the subsequent grade will be calculated in the grade point average without the requirement of a petition.

 Excessive Withdrawals (Marks of W)